 Paper Snowflake Banner

 Running a daycare means you have to find fun things for a variety of age groups.
+We loved making these melted crayon paper plate ornaments, but we were looking for something for the littles.
 I’ve had kids as young as a year old, up to 4 years old, and my 6-year-old popping in from time to time.

 Every single one of them enjoys arts and crafts; it’s a wonderful way to foster and empower imaginative thinking and provides a fun environment to practice critical thinking skills.